Sandy McCarthy: Playing career

 McCarthy grew up playing minor hockey in the Barrie Minor Hockey Association with the Flyers rep program.
 He began playing hockey in the Georgian Bay Junior C Hockey League with the Midland Centennials and the Central Junior A Hockey League for the Hawkesbury Hawks.

 In May 1989, McCarthy was selected by the Niagara Falls Thunder in the 11th round (163rd overall) of the OHL Priority Selection.
 After not being signed by the Thunder, McCarthy's rights were waived to QMJHL Laval Titan where as a power forward, starred for 3 years - including a trip to the Memorial Cup in Hamilton in 1990.

-McCarthy was selected by the Calgary Flames in the third round (52nd overall) of the 1991 NHL Entry Draft.
+McCarthy was selected by the Calgary Flames in the third round (52nd overall) of the 1991 NHL entry draft.

 Following his junior career, his next stop was during the 1992–93 season for the IHL's Salt Lake Golden Eagles.
 Throughout his career with the Flames he played the role as the enforcer, with many major fights.

 While playing in the NHL, McCarthy became well known for incidents surrounding racial slurs.
 In the year 1998, McCarthy was accused of racial insensitivity in the form of gestures against Black-Canadian player Peter Worrell.
 Along with teammate Darcy Tucker, allegations were denied and the victim, Worrell, also confirmed he had not seen or heard any racial insults made towards him from either of the Tampa Bay players.
 McCarthy stated that growing up half aboriginal and half black, he would "never go there" because he had to go through racial taunts growing up.
-This incident occurred during a game against the Florida Panthers while McCarthy was with Tampa Bay Lightning in 1998.
+This alleged incident occurred during a game against the Florida Panthers while McCarthy was with Tampa Bay Lightning in 1998.

 The following season in 1999, McCarthy was playing for the Philadelphia Flyers when he stated that Toronto Maple Leafs player Tie Domi made racial slurs towards him.
 Domi insisted this was a false accusation against him and went on to say he had no respect for McCarthy and would never partake in a fight with him.
 An NHL investigation was also conducted that reinforced Domi's denial.